2025 Czech government Bitcoin scandal: Allegations of prior knowledge and internal communications

+Public opinion and electoral impact

-Pavel Rychetský described the case as the cause of the upheaval in public opinion and the electoral preferences of the SPOLU coalition.
-He denied that Jiřikovský's actions were pure charity.
-He also pointed out that, as of 28 June 2025, the state's consideration for the financial donation was still unknown.
-Political commentator Jindřich Šídlo warned that the media coverage of the case was confused with simple verbal acronyms associated with complex cryptocurrency technology, which made the case less well understood by Czech society.
+Pavel Rychetský described the case as a cause of shifts in public opinion and the decline in popular support for the SPOLU coalition.
+He denied that Jiřikovský's actions were entirely charitable.
+He also pointed out that, as of 28 June 2025, the state's consideration for the donation was still unknown.
+Political commentator Jindřich Šídlo warned that inadequate media explanation of cryptocurrency terminology and technical concepts hindered public understanding of the scandal's significance.

 Reactions of Czech politicians

-Minister of Agriculture Marek Výborný (KDU-ČSL) said that Czechs are far more interested in affordable housing than in the Bitcoin scandal.
-Interior Minister Vít Rakušan (STAN) said that he did not intend to overthrow the government of Petr Fiala at the beginning of June 2025.
-Subsequently, Rakušan described Eva Decroix's (ODS) statement that Deputy Minister Karel Dvořák (STAN) was implicated because Decroix knew about the donation in advance as an effort to cast suspicion on as many people as possible.
-MEP Jan Farský (STAN) initially supported Rakušan's more conciliatory tone towards remaining in Fial's cabinet.
-Later Farský did not rule out a possible departure of STAN from Fiala's government.
+Minister of Agriculture Marek Výborný (KDU-ČSL) said that Czechs are far more interested in affordable housing than in the bitcoin scandal.
+Interior Minister Vít Rakušan (STAN) said that he did not intend to overthrow the government of Petr Fiala at the start of June 2025.
+Subsequently, Rakušan described Eva Decroix's (ODS) statement that Deputy Minister Karel Dvořák (STAN) was implicated because Decroix knew about the donation in advance as an effort to cast suspicion on as many officials as possible.
+MEP Jan Farský (STAN) initially supported Rakušan's more conciliatory tone towards remaining in Fiala's cabinet.
+Later, Farský did not rule out a possible departure of STAN from Fiala's government.
 Farský also called for a 14-day ultimatum for ODS members to explain the case as a whole.
-"The Bitcoin case of Minister Blažek is a disgrace with the potential to jeopardize the Czech Republic's credit rating.
+"The bitcoin case of Minister Blažek is a disgrace with the potential to jeopardize the Czech Republic's credit rating.
 It damages trust at home and abroad," said MEP Danuše Nerudová (STAN).
-The discomfiture of ODS and STAN is evidenced by their joint night meeting on Tuesday, 10 June 2025, when Prime Minister Fiala left the meeting room several times to process his own emotions behind closed doors, according to participants from both sides.
+According to participants, tensions between ODS and STAN coalition partners surfaced during a meeting on 10 June 2025, where Prime Minister Fiala reportedly left the room multiple times, apparently distressed by the scandal's political implications.

 Andrej Babiš, the chairman of the opposition ANO 2011 movement, commented on the case, saying that it was a criminal act that bore the hallmarks of money laundering by the state.
 He described the case as the biggest corruption scandal in the history of the Czech Republic.
-Babiš expressed the opinion that by dismissing Blažek, ODS representatives have made Don Pablo of Brno (the media nickname of Blažek) a metaphorical scapegoat.
-Subsequently, Babiš gave a speech in France on Monday, the 10th June 2025.
-Speaking in French at an event of the European faction Patriots for Europe, Babiš said that the Fiala cabinet is corrupt in connection with the Bitcoin scandal.
+Babiš expressed the opinion that by dismissing Blažek, ODS representatives made Don Pablo of Brno (the media nickname of Blažek) a metaphorical scapegoat.
+Subsequently, Babiš gave a speech in France on Monday, 9 June 2025.
+Speaking in French at an event of the European faction Patriots for Europe, Babiš accused the Fiala cabinet of corruption in connection with the bitcoin scandal.
 Alena Schillerová, chairwoman of the ANO 2011 parliamentary club, commented on the case by saying that the ministers shook hands with the mafia.